 Healy - Cantwell is a very small town located in the state of Alaska.
 With a population of 1,653 people and just one neighborhood, Healy - Cantwell is the 42nd largest community in Alaska.

-When you are in Healy - Cantwell, you'll notice that it is more blue-collar than most other communities in America.
-53.23% of Healy - Cantwell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Healy - Cantwell is generally considered to be a blue-collar town.
+53.23% of the Healy - Cantwell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Healy - Cantwell is a town of construction workers and builders, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Healy - Cantwell who work in management occupations (9.29%), the sciences (5.65%), and teaching (5.13%).

 And if you like science, one thing you'll find is that Healy - Cantwell has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.